dlhobbins/Google-Data-Analytics-Capstone-Project/README.md

 In the slide deck I share with stakeholders the insights gained from my analysis, as well as the limitations of the data set and how they can expand upon the insights already gained by viewing a more recent and much longer time frame dataset.

+## Key insights

+- Weight tracking is either not important or over complicated for most users.
+- Very few users have logged activities with most activity being tracked passively.
+- Low sleep data suggests overnight charging.
+- The majority of activity recorded was light activity.
+- All users spend the majority of their time sedentary.

+## Application to Bellabeat products

+- Having looked at the data, the most compatible product with this analysis is the Bellabeat Leaf.
+This is due to the fact that most users are passively tracking activity.
+As the Leaf has no screen and can be worn in multiple ways, it can be worn to any event or occasion, whereas a fitness watch wouldn't be suitable for some environments.
+Having no screen, it also will have longer time between charges.
+- As users are mostly passively tracking a smart device with no screen would prolong battery life, allowing more users to track sleep.
+- Bellabeat could tailor the app to alert users when they have been sedentary for long periods of time, prompting a short walk.
+- Add prompts to sleep at users determined time, helping users to stick with healthy routines.
+- Make logging weight easy and send weekly reminders to those who opt in to use the function.